 - Read and affirm CLINIC's Membership Agreement and submit the Membership Registration and Renewal Form

 - Submit membership dues in full per the amount indicated in the Membership Registration and Renewal Form

 Dues are based on the size of the immigration program's budget.
 The fees for 2017 are:

 - $600 for programs with a budget of $50,000 or less

 - $800 for programs with a budget of $50,001 to $150,000

 - $1,000 for programs with a budget of $150,001 and up

 Prospective and renewing member agencies will be invoiced at the beginning of the year when the Membership Registration and Renewal Form is sent.
 Membership dues must be paid by the deadline indicated in the invoice in order for the member to remain in good standing.
 CLINIC will send up to two payment reminders.

 CLINIC does not provide a payment plan or sliding scale.
-CLINIC member dues are $1,500 for 2014.
 Members pay a reduced fee of half the annual amount above if the application is approved between July through December.
 All renewals are invoiced at full, annual amount.
 Membership dues are invoiced at the beginning of the year when the annual renewal process begins.